jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 ## Consultation Feedback
 We would welcome your comments on the following topics:
 * Receiving duplicates by email (instead of into your repository)
-* Proposed duplicate filter options - are they useful? what alternatives would you prefer?
+* Proposed additional duplicate filter options (7 options numbered 0 to 6) - are they useful?
+What alternatives would you prefer (see the Consultation questions in the filter options section above)?
 * Proposed rank - Do you agree with the suggesed ranking?
 How would you rank the metadata fields differently?
 * Does the checkbox alternative better meet your needs or would the filter option drop-down list be sufficient?